BernhardLinz/zabbix-ldap-sync-bash/README.md

  - 2020-04-17   V1.1a => Replace hard coded $2 with push-solution
  - 2020-05-05   V1.1b => add ldapsearch parameter `-o ldif-wrap=no` to prevent line breaks after 79 chars
  - 2020-08-06   V1.1c => add more debbuging for -v when a new user is created (show the full curl command)
+ - 2021-01-10   V1.2 => add support for Zabbix 5.2 or higher (breaking changes in API) with API-Version check bultin
 <br>

 ## Features
  - Pure Bash Skript for Linux
  - LDAP and LDAPS Support (ignoring SSL possible)
  - Zabbix API via http / https (ignoring SLL per default)
- - Zabbix 3.x, 4.x and 5.0 tested (will not not work with 5.2 (work in progress)!)
+ - Zabbix 3.x, 4.x and 5.x tested (new User Roles since Version 5.2 are supported)
  - Multiple config-files possible for multiple groups and multiple domains
- - Create needed users in Zabbix as User, Admin or SuperAdmin, including Email-Address as media
+ - Create needed users in Zabbix including Email-Address as media
+   - up to Zabbix 5.0.x as User, Admin or SuperAdmin
+   - from Zabbix 5.2.x using the User Role (roleid)
  - Disable users in Zabbix which are removed from Group
  - user- or group names with spaces are no problem